deephyper/deephyper/docs/install/theta.rst

 Theta
 ******

 `Theta <https://www.alcf.anl.gov/theta>`_ is a 11.69 petaflops system based on the second-generation Intel Xeon Phi processor at Argonne Leadership Computing Facility (ALCF).
 It serves as a stepping stone to the ALCF's next leadership-class supercomputer, Aurora.
-Theta is a massively parallel, many-core system based on Intel processors and interconnect technology, a new memory architecture, and a Lustre-based parallel file system, all integrated by Cray’s HPC software stack.
+Theta is a massively parallel, many-core system based on Intel processors and interconnect technology, a new memory search_space, and a Lustre-based parallel file system, all integrated by Cray’s HPC software stack.

 .. _theta-user-installation: